Common Business Valuation Approaches

 Valuation approaches are methods that business valuation experts use to determine the value of a business.
-There are various approaches that can be used, and a good business valuation report will include several.
+There are various approaches valuation experts use.
+A good business valuation report will include several.
 Within each approach, there are different methods a valuation expert can employ.
-Any combination of approaches can be used as long as the results are credible.
+They may use any combination of approaches as long as the results are credible.

 An asset-based approach uses the current value of the company’s net tangible assets.
 The idea is to determine the fair market value of the assets less liabilities.
 Under this approach, the valuation analyst adjusts the value of the assets and liabilities (both reported and not reported) of the business from their stated values to the chosen standard of value for the engagement, i.e. fair market value.

-This approach is most useful for asset-intensive companies like real estate firms, manufacturing companies, and start-ups with heavy research and development costs.
-In addition, this approach is often utilized in situations where the earnings of a business are insufficient and do not provide a reasonable return on assets.
+This approach is most useful for asset-intensive companies.
+For example, real estate firms, manufacturing companies, and start-ups with heavy research and development costs.
+In addition, in situations where the earnings of a business are insufficient and do not provide a reasonable return on assets this approach is useful.

 The income approach converts future expected economic benefits – generally cash flow – into a present value.
-It is best suited for businesses that are established and profitable.
+It is best suited for established and profitable businesses.
 The two most common methods under the income approach include the capitalization of earnings method and the discounted cash flow (DCF) method.

 Capitalization of Earnings Method

 Using the capitalization of earnings method, the analyst estimates the appropriate measure of economic income for one period (i.e, one period before the valuation date or one period after the valuation date).
-This period is then divided by an appropriate capitalization rate as discussed below.
+The analyst then divides this period by an appropriate capitalization rate as discussed below.

 The capitalization rate or factor reflects what a reasonable rate of return an investor would expect.
 It also helps to identify the risk the buyer will be exposed to if expected earnings are not met.

 This approach is best suitable for businesses that have a long and stable history of operations as the data is more accurate.